 - To exercise these rights and still get equal service and price

-The law puts personal information into 11 designated categories.
-You'll need to give consumers a category-by-category breakdown of whether you collect data, how you use it, and how you share it.
+The CCPA put personal information into 11 designated categories and required you to give consumers a category-by-category breakdown of whether you collect data, how you use it, and how you share it.
 The full text of the law details the designated categories:

 The categories are: